pfraces-graveyard/nw-examples/README.md

 # node-webkit examples

-With the target of build a new browser on node-webkit inspired by **uzbl**, there's a bunch of examples on how to do simple isolated tasks which combined, could offer the basis for new desktop development
+With the target of building a new browser on node-webkit inspired by **uzbl**, there's a bunch of examples on how to do simple and isolated tasks which combined could offer the basis for new desktop development

 *One language to rule them all*